Our U.S. Team

 Karen grew up in west Texas in Abilene and Cisco.
 She received a B.A. in business administration from Baylor University and had a 40-year career as a corporate tax accountant for several companies, including 24 years with Johnson & Johnson in Arlington.
 Karen and Larry live in Mansfield and have two daughters and three grandsons, the joys of her life.

-Patti joins Allies with 25 years of development fundraising and marketing experience in the non-profit world.
+Patti has 25 years of development fundraising and marketing experience in the non-profit world.
 She began her career at American Heart Association followed by UNT Health Science Center and Boys & Girls Clubs of Arlington.
 She also worked as an independent fundraising consultant advancing various local non-profit agencies.
 She is beyond grateful to be on the Allies staff and share her God-given talents while making a difference for others in need.

 Patti loves the outdoors and enjoys traveling with her husband, Adam.
 When Patti isn’t working or traveling, she is volunteering for Meals on Wheels and her church, Rush Creek Mansfield West.
 Patti and Adam have one grown daughter, Alexis, and have lived in Mansfield for 21 years.